What Is Dupuytren’s Contracture? Can It Be Treated?

 - Age is another factor; Dupuytren’s contracture increases in frequency with age.

-If you have this condition, the good news is that you are not in any danger.
-Although Dupuytren’s contracture can’t be cured, there are a number of treatments available to slow its progression.
+Over time in most patients, Dupuytren’s contracture slowly causes one or more fingers to curl down toward the palm.
+The condition is not dangerous, but it can become increasingly inconvenient over time.
+Currently, there is no cure for this disease, but we do have a number of treatments to improve finger function and slow the progression.
 If you notice symptoms, consult a hand specialist to discuss the treatment that is most appropriate for you.
 This condition needn’t prevent you from enjoying the golf game, tennis match, or gardening that is part of your healthy lifestyle.

 Upper extremity surgeon Dr. Parisi recommends a checklist of questions for patients considering hand surgery.